BG-RyanM/dispatchio/README.md

 ## Overview

 Messages are discrete collections of data that travel by various means between message dispatchers and message listeners, via pipelines whose implementation details are taken care of by this library.
-Users only need to specify a source ID and a destination ID, and the pipelines will get the messages where they need to go.
+For the most basic usage, users only need to specify a destination ID, and the pipelines will get the message where it needs to go.
 This communication can happen within a process, between processes, or even across a network.
+There will eventually be mechanisms that allow easy interface through GRPC, TCP/IP, Kafka, etc., with minimal setup on the part of the user.

 A message can loosely be thought of as being like a letter.
 The sender writes a letter, fills out the envelope with address details, drops it in a mailbox, and it gets to its destination via the postal delivery system.
 The recipient can mail a reply back to the sender's address if they like.

 As with letters, communication is generally asynchronous, but there are methods for synchronous communication, as well.
 Think of that as being more like a phone call, where you dial a number, speak your message to a person on the other end, receive their reply, then hang up.
+(Except it all happens instantly.)

+There's also the concept of group messages, which can be compared to a mailing list.
+A single message is sent out and copies go to all interested subscribers.

 ## Components

 ### Message dispatcher

 Each process in the application has a single message dispatcher.
-Client code sends messages to this dispatcher and they are passed on to the relevent message listeners.
+Client code sends messages to this dispatcher, and they are passed on to the relevant message listeners.

-Messages can also be passed to other dispatchers that are running in other processes.
+Messages can also be passed by the local dispatcher to other dispatchers that are running in other processes.
+Or elsewhere on the network.

 Message sending is asynchronous.
 The dispatcher will always try to get the message to the recipient as an atomic operation, if possible, but it's up to the recipient how to handle it.